Kangaroo Point

 Kangaroo Point lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Kangaroo Point's population was around 12,002 as of November 2025.
-This figure reflects an increase of 2,241 people since the 2021 Census, which reported a population of 9,761.
-The change is inferred from the estimated resident population of 11,909 in June 2024 and an additional 611 validated new addresses since the Census date.
-This results in a density ratio of 8,956 persons per square kilometer, placing Kangaroo Point in the top 10% of national locations assessed by AreaSearch.
-Kangaroo Point's population growth of 23.0% since the 2021 census exceeded both the national average (8.9%) and state averages.
-Overseas migration contributed approximately 70.4% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Kangaroo Point's population was approximately 11,982 as of February 2026.
+This figure represents an increase of 2,221 people since the 2021 Census, which reported a population of 9,761.
+The growth is inferred from the estimated resident population of 11,909 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 8,941 persons per square kilometer, placing Kangaroo Point in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 22.8% since the 2021 census exceeded both the national average (9.9%) and state averages, indicating strong population growth.
+Overseas migration contributed approximately 70.4% of overall population gains during recent periods in Kangaroo Point, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, a significant population increase is forecast for Kangaroo Point's top quartile of national statistical areas.
-The area is expected to increase by 4,582 persons to 2041, reflecting an overall increase of 37.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilizing state projections.
+Based on projected demographic shifts, Kangaroo Point is forecast to experience significant population increase by 2041, with an expected growth of 4,582 persons, reflecting a total increase of 37.6% over the 17-year period.

 Frequently Asked Questions - Population